← Budget Burndown

 With a card linked and your monthly budget set, your burndown will automatically populate for the current month.

 Save important transactions.
-This can come in handy when you want to remember to split a bill or expense a purchase later.
+This can be helpful when you want to remember to split a bill or expense a purchase later.

 If you want at-a-glance visibility into your spending without even opening the app, you can add the home screen widget to show your burndown on your phone's home screen or lock screen.